 Where to Eat

-We arrived just after lunch, but we stopped for a quick snack at La Relojería where we tried a glass of local wine and local goat and sheep cheese from nearby Fontanales.
+We arrived just after lunch, but we stopped for a quick snack at La Relojería where we tried a glass of local wine and local goat and sheep cheese from the nearby village of Fontanales.
 Two coffees, two glasses of wine and a small cheese platter with crusty bread served with a smile came out to about €9.

 There are a few other local restaurants in the town center selling the usual croquetas and callos, or if you’re looking for seafood there are some tasty options near the coast below.